ITIN – Important Facts You Need To Know About The Individual Taxpayer Identification Number

 - With an Individual Taxpayer Identification Number, you might be able to open an interest-bearing bank account at some financial institutions.

 - You can obtain a driver’s license using an ITIN in states that allow undocumented immigrants to get licenses.
 Currently, only 12 states plus the District of Columbia allow undocumented immigrants to obtain a license.
 In those states, you might be able to use your ITIN for the license.
-It is best to check with the individual state that you are applying for a license in whether or not an ITIN is needed to obtain a license.
+It is best to check with the individual state that you are applying for a license in whether or not an ITIN is necessary to obtain a license.

 Can I Use an Individual Taxpayer Identification Number for Employment?